28 April 2011

 "Patti see this tractor?
 I got this tractor for my birthday.
 Baby open the box.
 It made me so mad.
 Baby not want that tractor, Baby want oon (then a word I don't understand) tractor!
 That make me mad, so mad.
 Baby say fine I take that one but is making me so mad cause Baby want oon (again says the word I don't understand) tractor not that ones making me mad."

-Now every time he looks at it or plays with it he mutters
+Now every time he looks at it or plays with it he mutters "This tractors makes me so MAD."

 "My cobcat.
 It's for moving mud."